SherylPhilip/LENDING_CLUB_DEPLOYMENT/README.md

 Styling of web page was done using **CSS**.

 Now, our webpage is ready integrate with flask app.
---
-1. Main Page
+--1.
+Main Page:

-    Our home page is pretty simple and has an option to go for loan prediction.
+    - Our home page is pretty simple.
+    - It has 4 buttons at the top-right corner to move to different pages of the app mentioned below.
+    - It has two more buttons at the center to choose the type of loan you are interested in for prediction.

-2. Loand Prediction
+2. Loand Prediction:

-    This page gives 2 options _(Individual/Joint)_ to predict the loan for.
+    - This page two buttons at the center to choose the type of loan you are interested in for prediction.
+      - Joint Loan or
+      - Individual Loan

-3. Individual Application
+3. Individual Application:

-    This page asks for various inputs from the user to predict loan approval for Individual Application.
+    - Individual Application page consist of a form that asks for various inputs from the user concerning several features of the Individual loan one need to be predicted.

-4. Joint Application
+4. Joint Application:

-    This page asks for various inputs from the user to predict loan approval for Joint Application.
+    - Join Application page consist of a form that asks for various inputs from the user concerning several features of the Joint loan one need to be predicted.

 ***
 ### Step-4